-How much is the Net Abser nce Ratio of Harvana ?
-Choose the appro priate option f rom the following:
+How much is the Net Absence Ratio of Haryana?
+Choose the appropriate option from the following:(a) 39(b) 27(c) 38(d) 18

-(a) 39

-(b) 27

-13. Which one of the following is a developmental goal of the factory workers?

-(a) Better wages
+Ans.
+Option (a) is correct.
+Explanation: (100 - 61)=39 13.
+Which one of the following is a developmental goal of the factory workers?
+1 (b) Better technology (a) Better wages (c) More hours of work (d) More labour work Ans.
+Option (a) is correct.
+Explanation: This goal is crucial for the overall development of factory workers as it directly impacts their standard of living, job satisfaction, and productivity.

-(b) Better technology

-(c) More hours of work

-(d) More labour work

 14. Which one of the following pairs is correctly matched?

-(a) Primary Sector

-Flower Cultivator

-(b) Secondary Sector

-Milk Vendor Fisherman

-(c) Tertiary Sector(d) Manufacturing Sector

-Gardener

-15. Consider the following statements on Power Sharing and choose the correct option:

-- (I) Majoritarianism is the real spirit of democracy. - (II) It creates balance and harmony in different groups. - (III) It reduces the possibility of conflict among social groups. - (IV) Power sharing is the essence of democracy.
+1 (a) Primary Sector - Flower Cultivator (b) Secondary Sector Milk Vendor (c) Tertiary Sector Fisherman (d) Manufacturing Sector - Gardener Ans.
+Option (a) is correct.
+15. Consider the following statements on Power Sharing and choose the correct option: 1 (I) Majoritarianism is the real spirit of democracy.
+(II) It creates balance and harmony in different groups.
+(III) It reduces the possibility of conflict among social groups.
+(IV) Power sharing is the essence of democracy. (a) I, II and III (b) II, III and IV system? (c) I, III and IV (d) I, II and IV Ans.
+Option (b) is correct.

-Options:

-(a) I, II and III

-(b) II, III and IV

-(c) I, III and IV

-(d) I, II and IV

 16. Two statements are given below as Assertion (A) and Reason (R).
 Read the statements and choose the correct option.

-Assertion (A): Sri Lanka adopted 'Tamil' as the official language of the State.
+1 Assertion (A): Sri Lanka adopted 'Tamil' as the official language of the State.